Do You Need Ankle Replacement Surgery?

-If you suffer from painful ankle arthritis, and nonsurgical treatments have been ineffective, ankle replacement surgery – also known as ankle arthroplasty -- may be your best option for returning to an active lifestyle.
-It is a newer option than ankle fusion, relieves pain, but limits your ankle’s range of motion.
-Your foot and ankle surgeon will evaluate the extent and severity of your ankle arthritis, as well as several others factors – your age, health and activity level -- to determine if you are a candidate.
+If you suffer from painful ankle arthritis, and nonsurgical treatments have been ineffective, ankle replacement surgery -- also known as ankle arthroplasty -- may be your best option for returning to an active lifestyle.
+It's a newer option than ankle fusion, which limits your ankle’s range of motion.
+Your foot and ankle surgeon will evaluate the extent and severity of your ankle arthritis, as well as several others factors -- including your age, health, and activity level -- to determine if you are a candidate.
 Learn more about the difference between ankle fusion and ankle replacement surgery.

-During the procedure, your worn out ankle joint is replaced with a metal and plastic artificial joint that mimic’s your ankle’s natural movement.
-This ensures you walk with a more natural gait, and protects your surrounding joints from developing arthritis.
+During the procedure, your worn-out ankle joint is replaced with a metal and plastic artificial joint that mimics your ankle’s natural movement.
+This allows you to walk with a more natural gait and protects your surrounding joints from developing arthritis.
 As a result, you experience less pain and more range of motion.